leonardoassumpcao/recreational-python/README.md

-# recreational-python
+# Recreational Python
-Some random Python scripts I'd like to share with some students in my introductory python course :)
+Some random Python scripts I'd like to share with some students in my introductory Python course :)